 Reasons for Program Failure

-- Poor Leadership: Ineffective leadership is the broad reason most cited for program failure.
-According to the 2020 Global State of Operations Report, 23 percent of survey respondents blamed the failure of their operational excellence programs on their company’s leadership.
+- Poor Leadership: Ineffective leadership is the reason most cited for program failure.
+According to the 2020 Global State of Operations Report, 23% of survey respondents blamed the failure of their operational excellence programs on their company’s leadership.
 Respondents said leadership lacked the understanding and buy-in needed to sustain long-term progress.

 - Unsuccessful Culture Shifts: Failing to inspire employee participation is another common hindrance to program success.
-Many executives underestimate the amount of effort required to enlist the support of employees across departments.
-Not explaining “the why” behind procedural changes may lead to spotty follow-through.
+Many executives underestimate the effort required to enlist the support of employees across departments.
+Not explaining “the why” behind procedural changes can lead to spotty follow-through.

 7 Steps for Reaching Operational Excellence

 Since each organization faces unique challenges, there is no “one-size-fits-all” approach to mastering operational excellence.
 However, the core principles are the same.
 Below are our best tips on how to master operational excellence right now.

 1. Diversify Supply Chains

 If there’s one glaring lesson we’ve learned from 2020, it’s the importance of flexible supply chains.
 Consistently meeting customer demands proved challenging for businesses in industries across the board.